 - ensure product safety legislation and rules are applied by manufacturers and business chains

 - apply sanctions when necessary

-National authorities also send information about dangerous products found on the market to the Safety Gate, the rapid alert system for dangerous non-food products.
+National authorities send information about the measures they have taken against dangerous products found on their markets to Safety Gate, the EU rapid alert system for dangerous non-food products.